B3. Physics & Animation

 Rigidbody

 components, allowing for gravity, forces, torque, and momentum.
-Common in any dynamic object interaction, such as rolling balls, falling crates, or physics-based puzzles. -
+Common in any dynamic object interaction, such as rolling balls, falling crates, or physics-based puzzles.
+Enables real-time interaction by allowing objects to respond naturally to user input, such as grabbing, throwing, or pushing. -

 Collision: Uses